jeraldjjohnson/Mobile-Icon-Coded-with-CSS/README.md

 </ul>

-To view a live demo of this, you can visit my code pen <br>
+To view a live demo of this, you can visit my code pen: <br>
 http://codepen.io/jeraldjohnson/full/vOvwwq/